 The (eventual) result is a harder, slicker, drier material.

-Keeper Balm, on the other had, is a recipe of all natural polymers (oils and waxes), very much like real latex.
+KEEPER BALM, on the other hand, is a recipe of all natural polymers (oils and waxes), very much like real latex.
 Basically, they’re open-minded molecules, but they aren’t… uhhh… psycho, like Vaseline.
 Since they’re their own group, they adhere to the latex, without modifying the molecular structure.

 The end result is a goalkeeper glove that maintains it’s natural moisture and pliability, while enhancing the grip – FOREVER.